guilhemmarchand/telegraf-kafka/docs/kafka_monitoring.rst

 In a Splunk distributed configuration (cluster of indexers), this configuration stands on the cluster master node.

-All Splunk searches included in the added refer to the utilisation of a macro called **"telegraf_kafka_index"** including in:
+All Splunk searches included in the added refer to the utilisation of a macro called **"telegraf_kafka_index"** configured in:

 * telegraf-kafka/default/macros.conf

-If you wish to use a different index model, this macro shall be customized to override the default model, and no other modification will be required.
+If you wish to use a different index model, this macro shall be customized to override the default model.

 Metrics ingestion
 =================